Bob Knight: Early life and college career

 Knight was born on October 25, 1940, in the town of Massillon, Ohio, and grew up in Orrville, Ohio.
 His father Pat worked for the railroad and his mother Hazel was a school teacher.
 He began playing organized basketball at Orrville High School.

 Knight continued at Ohio State in 1958 when he played for Basketball Hall of Fame coach Fred Taylor.
 Despite being a star player in high school, he played a reserve role as a forward on the 1960 Ohio State Buckeyes team that won the NCAA championship and featured future Hall of Fame players John Havlicek and Jerry Lucas.
 Knight was also a member of the 1961 and 1962 Buckeyes teams that lost in the finals to the Cincinnati Bearcats.

 Due in part to the star power of those Ohio State teams, Knight usually received scant playing time, but that did not prevent him from making an impact.
 In the 1961 NCAA championship game, Knight came off the bench with 1:41 on the clock and Cincinnati leading Ohio State, 61–59.
 In the words of then–Ohio State assistant coach Frank Truitt:

 Knight got the ball in the left front court and faked a drive into the middle.
 Then [he] crossed over like he worked on it all his life and drove right in and laid it up.
 That tied the game for us, and Knight ran clear across the floor like a 100-yard dash sprinter and ran right at me and said, "See there, coach, I should have been in that game a long time ago!"

 To which Truitt replied, "Sit down, you hot dog.
 You're lucky you're even on the floor."

 In addition to lettering in basketball at Ohio State, it has been claimed that Knight also lettered in football and baseball; however, the official list of Ohio State football letter earners does not include Knight.
 Knight graduated with a degree in history and government in 1962.

 After graduating from Ohio State University in 1962, he coached junior varsity basketball at Cuyahoga Falls High School in Ohio for one year.
 Knight then enlisted in the U.S. Army and served on active duty from June 1963 to June 1965 and in the U.S. Army Reserves from June 1965 to May 1969.
 He conducted initial training at Fort Leonard Wood, Missouri and was transferred to West Point, New York, in September 1963.
-He became a private first class.
+He became private first class.